 In 2018, the Programme for International Student Assessment (PISA) ranked Canada #1 in the English-speaking world in science, math and reading.
-As in 2012, 2015, and again in 2018, Canada maintained among the top 5 performing countries and outperformed all other English-speaking countries in all three evaluations.
+As in 2012, 2015, and again in 2018, Canada maintained its position among the top 5 performing countries and outperformed all other English-speaking countries in all three evaluations.

 According to the OECD’s Program for International Student Assessment (PISA), Canada consistently outranks the United States and the United Kingdom, often by significant margins.

 In fact, Canada ranks ahead of the systems in the US and the UK because the OECD measures an entire country’s system, not just hot spots of excellence which are not accessible to all due to geography or cost.
 In the vast Canadian public system, every child has access to quality schools.

-Canada excels not only in studies in the English language, but is also a world leader and pioneer in bilingual education.
+Canada excels not only in studies of the English language, but is also a world leader and pioneer in bilingual education.

-Bilingual education is the use of two different languages in the classroom instruction of academic content.
+Bilingual education is the use of two different languages in the classroom for the instruction of academic content.
 At Maple Bear, students study all academic subjects in either their native language or English, depending on the subject and grade level.

 Students don’t just memorize vocabulary in a Maple Bear classroom.
 This is a key difference between the programs offered at Maple Bear and the ESL training offered at other schools claiming to offer a bilingual education.

-Furthermore, at Maple Bear, students begin learning English in pre-school using a student-focussed English immersion learning system based on Canadian educational pedagogy and best practises.
+Furthermore, at Maple Bear, students begin learning English in pre-school using a student-focused English immersion learning system based on Canadian educational pedagogy and best practices.

 There have been concerns that teaching children two languages at once only confuses them.
 Fortunately, there has been much research—much of it conducted by Canadians—which shows that far from handicapping children, bilingual education can offer benefits from infancy to old age.